 IVF (in vitro fertilization) is the most common form of ART (Assisted Reproductive Technology).
 If the fallopian tubes are damaged or the sperm is poor, it is obviously the only acceptable treatment.
 It is also usually the most effective treatment for most other types of infertility as well.
 The eggs are fertilized in our laboratory, and the resulting embryos then are placed into the uterus 2 to 5 days later.
 This procedure achieves remarkable pregnancies even in women with hopelessly damaged fallopian tubes, seemingly sterile husbands, and even “unexplained” infertility.
 Problems with the husband’s sperm are never a serious issue, since we can fertilize the eggs with ICSI.
 In fact, in our program we routinely use ICSI in all cases to guarantee against any risk of failed fertilization.
 Our IVF pregnancy rate is over 50% per attempt, regardless of diagnosis, and we accept all of the most difficult cases.

 Extra embryos are frozen and saved for a later, much less expensive future pregnancy.
 Our very special Japanese freezing technique essentially assures no damage to viable embryos.
 Therefore, the success rate for frozen embryo transfers in our program is just as high as for “fresh” IVF.
-The cost for subsequent frozen IVF cycles is one quarter the cost of the original cycle, thus easing the economic burden to some degree.

 How Does In Vitro Fertilization (IVF) Work?